 In all other cases a Ph.D. student must register for either a Residence Unit or Extended Residence.

-Students in the following free-standing M.A. programs are charged tuition by the credit point and do not register for Residence Units.
+Students in the following free-standing M.A. programs do NOT register for Residence Units:

 - American Studies

 - Global French Studies